Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

-It is, therefore, necessary to not let the cloaking algorithm fall in a loop of generating noise masks effective for a data sample but not for another.
-This is solved by picking a halt condition independent from the data samples (anchor, positive and negative examples) being used.
-The algorithm generates noise masks $\epsilon$ as long as the loss function returns positive values, and at each step, the embedding of the face being cloaked moves significantly farther away from its original counterpart.
-This translates in a halt condition that stops the execution of the algorithm as soon as the loss $L$ is $0$ or the new distance is not meaningfully better than the previous, in other words, the difference in the distance with the previous iteration, $\Delta d$, is less than a threshold $t$.
-This makes it possible for the algorithm to certainly come to a halt.
+It is thus necessary to prevent the cloaking algorithm from falling into a loop of generating noise masks effective for a particular data sample but not for another.
+This is solved by picking an early stop condition independent from the data samples being used: cloaks $\epsilon_k$ are generated for as long as the $L_\infty$ norm of the loss function is positive and the cloaks have a significant impact on the anonymization of a face.
+Such significance is measured as the change in the distance from the anchor to the positive example across iterations, and it must be greater than a threshold $t$.
+Finally, the DSSIM score between the original and the cloaked image is used to set an upper bound on the amount of noise that can be added to an image.

-The original \textit{FaceNet} paper argues that two faces are said to belong to different people when their distance is greater than $1.242$.
-This translates as a need to define a minimum distance that must be present between a cloaked image and its original version.
-Doing so assures that, at least during verification, the two images would be said to have different identities.
-This is achieved by tuning the margin used in the triplet loss function, which defines how different two distances must be to consider a triplet to be good (see Eq. \ref{eq:tripletloss}).

-Picking a large margin will push a face image very far away from its original counterpart's embedding, which may not always be possible.
-The maximum distance between two embeddings is limited by the mathematical conditions imposed by the hyperspace being used and the constraints on the embeddings.
-For \textit{FaceNet}, faces' embeddings are designed to allow for a maximum distance of $4$ units, and only for extreme cases.
-In our experiments, we registered maximum distances around $1.8$, which means that it may not be possible to push an embedding farther away from another much more than that, considering the high dimensionality of the feature space and the requirement for noise masks to be minimal.
-Consequently, all experiments carried out in this research use margin values between $0.2$ and $2$.
+The original FaceNet paper argues that two faces are said to belong to different people when their embeddings' L2 distance is greater than $1.242$.
+Therefore there must be a minimum distance between a cloaked image and its original version to say that the two images belong to different people.
+This is achieved by tuning the margin used in the triplet loss function, which defines how different two distances must be to consider a triplet to be good (see Eq. \eqref{eq:tripletloss}).
+The maximum distance between two embeddings is limited by the mathematical conditions imposed by the hyperspace of the model's output and the constraints on the embeddings.
+In FaceNet, embeddings can be at a maximum distance of $4$ units, and only in extreme cases.
+In our experiments, we registered maximum distances around $1.8$, which means that it may not be possible to push two embeddings farther away than that, considering the high dimensionality of the feature space and the requirement for noise masks to be minimal.
+Consequently, we carry out experiments with margin values between $0.2$ and $2$.
 Varying this value has an effect on the intensity of noise masks introduced.